m-picc/python-api-takehomeproject/README.md

 [x] Write a Dockerfile to create an image for the API.

-[ ] Create a Terraform file for a potential infrastructure option if the API was to be hosted in the cloud.
+[x] Create a Terraform file for a potential infrastructure option if the API was to be hosted in the cloud.

-[ ] Be prepared to talk through the decisions that were made, and why!

-[ ] You do not need to deploy the actual API, but we should be able to create a Docker image and call the API.

 ```
 # Build a container image with the included Dockerfile